Seed Programme 2025 launched!

 The Aim

-• To support for the development of networks based on a joint research and innovation plan to work on future collaborative proposals (EU or other funding programmes) and to provide answers to urban/regional challenges in the five strategic research fields.
+• To support the development of new networks based on a joint research and innovation plan, including, but not limited to, the submission of future collaborative proposals to EU (i.e. HE, COST Action, LIFE Programme) or other types of funding programmes to provide answers to urban/regional/interregional challenges in one or more of the 5 research fields in Annex 1.

 The Aim

-• To support the development of research and innovation activities aiming at solving real-life challenges identified by the surrounding communities/citizens.
-Priority is given to interregional challenges.
+• To support the development of research and innovation activities aimed at solving challenges identified by local/regional communities or citi-zens/group of citizens of any region of the participating ECIU institutions.

 Supported Activities